-I worked on this as my Deep Learning course project.
-Traditional Lidar Odometry is incredibly difficult due to factors such as motion distortion, occlusions, laser beam divergence, and others.
-Instead of manually modelling these difficult scenarios, data driven methods such as deep learning can be used.
+Traditional Lidar Odometry is incredibly difficult due to factors such as motion distortion, occlusions, laser beam divergence, and other factors.
+Instead of manually modelling these difficult scenarios, data-driven methods such as deep learning can be used.

 The idea stemmed from a paper published in The International Journal of Robotics Research (IJRR) .
 In this paper, they used a convolutional-recurrent neural network architecture to learn visual odometry.
 The architecture allows the network to learn system dynamics and propagate states through multiple time steps.
 We modified this architecture for Lidar Odometry.

-The network is trained with frame to frame loss as well as loss for the image sequence.
+The network is trained with frame to frame loss as well as loss for a sub-sequence.
 The network is able to converge and some of the odometry results can be seen below.
-The results are not as good as some of the classical methods such as LOAM , but we showed that neural networks are capable to estimate odometry from Lidar and we are excited to keep improving our results.
+The results are not as good as some of the classical methods such as LOAM , but we showed that neural networks are capable of estimating odometry from Lidar and we are excited to keep improving our results.

 S. Wang, R. Clark, H. Wen, and N. Trigoni, “End-to-end, sequence- to-sequence probabilistic visual odometry through deep neural net- works,” The International Journal of Robotics Research, vol. 0, no. 0, p.
 0278364917734298, 0.